Ride ‘im, cowboy!

 There were even talking and singing horses - unfortunately.

 One of the best mounts was Pie, James Stewart ’s horse.
 Pie appears again and again and even gets a mention in The Far Country (1954) where he wears a little bell on the saddle horn.
 Pie was a beautiful sorrel, intelligent, perky and adorable.
 In fact Pie didn’t belong to Stewart at all but the relationship was so close that the director of many fine Westerns with Stewart, Anthony Mann, said, “I swear the horse looks back at him and smiles.”
-Stewart’s friend Henry Fonda did a water color of Pie, treasured by Stewart, on the set of The Cheyenne Social Club (1970), just before Pie died.
+Stewart’s friend Henry Fonda, who was a talented amateur artist, did a water color of Pie, treasured by Stewart, on the set of The Cheyenne Social Club (1970), just before Pie died.

 Randolph Scott’s Palomino Starlight was also a gorgeous looking horse.
 Many of the horses, like Starlight, were lovely creatures.
 Some Westerns concentrate on the sheer beauty of running horses with scenes of running herds, swirling and galloping.
 Try The Violent Men (1955) or Broken Trail (2006), for example.
 It’s a joy to watch the horses run.